Navigating

 Once you have crafted your prompt, enter it in the blue box and hit submit to have SceneCraft generate your story draft.

-Your Story Draft
+Your Story Summary

 On this page, you will be able to:

-Display the AI-generated story draft
+View the AI-generated story summary draft.

 On this page, you will be able to: